-“If you know the value of great retouching, then fill out my contact form.
-Maybe we can work together.
+“If you know the value of great retouching, please fill out my contact form – maybe we can work together.

 I only have room for 10 clients each month to ensure that I can do my best work for each and every client.
 So contact me today and we can start the conversation.”